Note from Jane: This post was first published in 2012. I continue to update and expand it so that it remains relevant for today’s author.

 If people saw only your post headline (e.g., on Twitter), would they feel compelled to click on it?
 Remember, the headline is often the only thing people see when they’re surfing online and looking at search results, so it’s one of the biggest factors in whether your post gets read.
 Here are a few considerations:

-- Is the headline specific or literal?
+- Is the headline specific and clear?
 There’s very little room to be clever, cute, or abstract with blog post headlines.
-Plus, for search engine optimization, you need to be thinking of what keywords might belong in that headline that will help people find your post.
+Plus, for search engine optimization, you need to be thinking of keywords that belong in that headline that will help people find your post.

 - Is the headline intriguing or provocative?
 I’m not advocating clickbait headlines, but it doesn’t hurt to create mystery, intrigue, or play on people’s curiosity.
 You cross the line into clickbait when the headline doesn’t deliver on the promise made, or if the headline is overly sensationalized to get clicks.